automl/SMAC3/docs/advanced_usage/8_logging.md

     },
 ```

-Lastly, `config_origins` contains the origin of a configuration.
+Lastly, `config_origins` specifies the source of a configuration, indicating whether it stems from the initial design or results from the maximization of an acquisition function.
 ```json
   "config_origins": {
     "1": "Initial Design: Sobol",